nzzdev/Q-isotype/README.md

 ## Functionality

-If a tool then it can use this reference to the Q-server documentation about Q-tools:

 The tool structure follows the general structure of each Q tool.
 Further information can be found in [Q server documentation - Developing tools](https://nzzdev.github.io/Q-server/developing-tools.html).

 Q Isotype uses [svelte 3.0](https://svelte.dev) to render the markup on server-side.